 “We have 13 new incoming college presidents,” he says.
 “I think it will be a special responsibility this year to help them become effective leaders for their campuses.”

-Jamestown College’s relationship with the Presbyterian Church dates back to the College’s founding in 1883 by Presbyterian settlers looking to establish a college in Dakota Territory.
+University of Jamestown’s relationship with the Presbyterian Church dates back to the College’s founding in 1883 by Presbyterian settlers looking to establish a college in Dakota Territory.

-“Higher education was a special mission for the Presbyterian Church from the beginnings of our national identity, and Jamestown College was originally founded here as part of the country’s westward expansion,” says Dr. Badal.
+“Higher education was a special mission for the Presbyterian Church from the beginnings of our national identity, and University of Jamestown was originally founded here as part of the country’s westward expansion,” says Dr. Badal.
 “The establishment of Liberal Arts colleges fits well with the Presbyterian commitment to service and the search for truth, and our Journey to Success experience highlights that commitment in today’s students.”

 APCU is an independent, not for profit organization of more than 60 private colleges and universities that have an historic relationship to the Presbyterian Church (USA).
 The association promotes and provides resources to its member institutions and advocates the mission of higher education in the Reformed tradition.